shubham9411/shubhampandey.in/src/pages/posts/2020-10-03-google-font-and-image-perf/index.md

 #### Large Download size for a blog site

-You can check google [page insights][1] or [lighthouse][2] tool to check how fast your site loads in a slow network.
-When I checked it for this site it gave me a score of 96 with two warnings one of which was to reduce the size of image which is about 437 KiB while the total size of the page was 564 KiB you can see it clearly in the image below.
+You can google [page insights][1] or [lighthouse][2] tool to check how fast your site loads in a slow network.
+When I checked it for this site it gave me a score of 96 with two warnings one of which was to reduce the size of the image which is about 437 KiB while the total size of the page was 564 KiB you can see it clearly in the image below.

 <div style="text-align: center">